a-Ksy/Planning-Poker/README.md

   <strong>Plan your next Sprint by voting on tasks!</strong>
 </p>

+## Important

+As Heroku announced to stop offering free plans (you can read more [here](https://blog.heroku.com/next-chapter)), the current deployment **DOES NOT WORK**.
+I will try to deploy it to somewhere else at my earliest convenience.
+Thank you for your patience.

 > ***Disclaimer***: This project is a clone of [Planning Poker Online](https://planningpokeronline.com/) and is only built for learning purposes.
 It doesn't have any commercial use, and shouldn't be used for such purposes.

 ### What it looks like?